 Baggage transfer as per your itinerary is included in the price of your trip.
 We ask you to keep your baggage to a maximum of 1 bag per person (maximum weight 20kg).

 ItineraryDay 1 Arrive in Avignon and transfer to L'Isle-Sur-La-Sorgue

 Travel to Avignon, easily reachable from Marseille and Lyon airports by train and shuttle bus in under 2 hours.
-Our local transfer partner will meet you at the TGV train station in Avignon for a 50 minute transfer to the town of L’Isle-Sur-La-Sorgue for your first overnight.
-If you are hiring bikes our local partner will meet you for a fitting this evening or the following morning.
+Our local transfer partner will meet you at the TGV train station in Avignon for a 50-minute transfer to the town of L’Isle-Sur-La-Sorgue for your first overnight.
+Our local partner will meet you for a fitting this evening or the following morning if you are hiring bikes.

-The historic town is renowned for it’s antique markets so if possible we recommend arriving early to spend the afternoon wandering between the antique shops, boutiques and eateries lining the town’s winding streets.
+The historic town is renowned for its antique markets.
+Hence, if possible, we recommend arriving early to spend the afternoon wandering between the antique shops, boutiques and eateries lining the town’s winding streets.
 Why not indulge in a refreshing sorbet and dip a toe in the Sorgue River?

 La Prevote is located in the old town of L’Isle sur la Sorgue.
 The River Sorgue runs through this former 17th century convent and immediately slows your pace for the week head.

 A small family-run guest houses just a few minutes’ walk from the town centre.
 All rooms are located on the upper floor of the house and have private bathrooms.
 The garden offers a tranquil space for relaxation and a pool.
 Breakfast is a buffet of fresh, seasonal products from the region.